Sustainability policy

 problems

-Increased difficulty in obtaining energy resources (LNG and other low CO emission fuels) are becoming more difficult to obtain, with higher prices.
+Increased difficulty in obtaining energy resources (LNG and other low CO2 emission fuels) are becoming more difficult to obtain, with higher prices.

 Increase in electricity costs due to take-up of renewable energy.